-the present story (what is happening in my life now?)
+the present story (what is happening that helps or troubles me in my life now)

-Within each story there are many sub stories and there are links and gaps.
-We are not necessarily reliable narrators and specifically harm, neglect and trauma in our formative years may limit our capacity (our relational awareness) to own and author our stories.
-In the book I argue that these four stories can easily be merged, hijacked one by the other reducing their diversity of focus to one.
+These four stories can easily be merged or hijack one by the other reducing their diversity of focus to one.
 As indicated in the diagram, the separation between past and present stories is on the vertical axis.
 Care should be taken not to make simple links between past and present or let the patterns from the past stories become the given formulation for trouble in the present.
-There is a zone of open and therapeutic dialogue in the middle where the stories of the past and the present meet.
-Mapping and talking helps us hover and shimmer in this transitional space.
+There is a zone of open and therapeutic dialogue in the middle where the stories of the past and the present meet and are reconsolidated by being repeatedly retold.

 Steve Potter Therapy with a Map